Sciatica

 Severe sciatica usually forces the affected person to limit loads and unnecessary spine movements.
 Staying in bed, lying on your side with your knees and hips bent, or lying on your back with a pillow under your knees may bring relief after 1-2 days.
 However, remaining immobilized in bed for a long time is not advisable.
 If you still feel intense pain after 3-4 days, consult your doctor.

-What Should You Do After Completing the Treatment?
+What Should You do After Completing the Treatment?

 Degenerative spine disease is characterized by periodic intensification and remission of pain symptoms.
 To manage this, patients should engage in consistent and systematic active rehabilitation, including aerobic exercises, strengthening abdominal and paraspinal muscles, and stretching exercises.
 Follow basic guidelinesTrusted Source for proper spinal loading.
 Avoid positions that could lead to further damage.